PreetiRanjanP/KOVON-Landing_Page/README.md

 Access the local site at http://localhost:3000.

 📐 Design Decisions
-Responsiveness
+Responsiveness:-

-Shutterstock
+Shutterstock:-
  Implemented a mobile-first design.
 Key sections like the CultureSection and Footer use responsive MUI Grid breakpoints (xs={12}, md={6}) to ensure seamless transitions from mobile (360px) to desktop (1440px+).
 We utilized word-break: break-word and dynamic padding to ensure no text overflow on smaller devices.

-Hybrid Styling
+Hybrid Styling:-
  Utilized Tailwind CSS for rapid spacing and utility classes while leveraging MUI’s ThemeRegistry and CacheProvider for professional-grade component behavior and server-side rendering (SSR) compatibility.
 This allows for high-performance CSS-in-JS without the "flash of unstyled content."

-Optimization
+Optimization:-
  Integrated @vercel/analytics for real-time performance tracking and utilized the Next.js Metadata API to ensure high SEO scores and proper social media preview rendering.

-Accessibility
+Accessibility:-
  Used semantic HTML5 tags (e.g., <main>, <footer>, <nav>) and proper ARIA labels within the Header and Mobile Drawer components to ensure full navigability for screen readers and keyboard users.

 © 2026 Kovon Global Private Limited.
 Built with passion for the global workforce.